pedroifgonzalez/tasks/README.md

 ### Test Database

-Tests use a separate test database specified by the `TEST_DATABASE_URL` environment variable.
 The test database is automatically created and dropped during test execution.

 ### Test Fixtures